giorgiobolchi/jrc-egd/readme.md

 ## Part 2 - Interlinkages networks

 ### Goal
-- Map the interconnections between targets across thematic areas and perform a network analysis to observe synergies, trade-offs, and other measures such as centralities.
+- Generate a network of weighted and directed interlinkages between targets across thematic areas and perform a network analysis to observe synergies, trade-offs, and other measures such as centralities.

 ### Methodology
 1. Use an LLM to automatically assign positive and negative connections between all available targets based on the target content and the context of report 1 and 2.